RickonlinePro/readme/README.md

 # Hi,
-my name is Rick and i'm a frontend developer.
+my name is Rick and i'm a frontend developer, music producer & promoter.